 Last updated July 2017

 Pulborough is situated in rural West Sussex on the LBSCR doubletrack main line from Horsham to Ford Junction.
 Our model represents the station at its peak in the years around 1910.
-It was on the exhibition circuit from 1986 to 2009, when it was retired, and has since been stored away.
+It was on the exhibition circuit from 1986 to 2009, when it was retired, and stored away.

 As a result of a request from the Bluebell Railway, the layout has now been completely transformed scenically, using new, better techniques than existed when first built.
 It was exhibited at the Bluebell MRS in June 2017, and is now available again for exhibitions.
-In the meantime, work continues to improve the layout, sorting out a few trackwork defects, replacing some of the wiring and point motors, adding one last building, and so on
+In the meantime, work continues to improve the layout, sorting out a few trackwork defects, replacing some of the wiring and point motors, adding one last building, replacing the traversers with cassettes (as used on Plumpton Green and so on.

 In the early 1900’s the station was provided with extensive facilities - up and down goods yards, cattle pens and coal staithes, loop platform for the nearby Midhurst branch, and loco turning and coaling facilities.
 The line saw a great variety of stock, from coal and cattle trains, to horse box specials, branch trains, mainline and Royal trains en-route to Portsmouth.
 The photographs on this page are all of the real thing.
 These, and photos of the model are on the Pulborough photo album pages.